chrisant996/clink/docs/clink.md

 `clink-exit`|Replaces the current line with `exit` and executes it (exits the shell instance).
 `clink-expand-doskey-alias`|Expand the doskey alias (if any) at the beginning of the line.
 `clink-expand-env-var`|Expand the environment variable (e.g. `%FOOBAR%`) at the cursor.
+`clink-expand-history`|Perform history expansion in the current input line.
+See the [History](https://tiswww.cwru.edu/php/chet/readline/history.html) manual for information on history expansion.
+`clink-expand-history-and-alias`|Perform history and doskey alias expansion in the current input line.
+See the [History](https://tiswww.cwru.edu/php/chet/readline/history.html) manual for information on history expansion.
+`clink-expand-line`|Perform history, doskey alias, and environment variable expansion in the current input line.
+See the [History](https://tiswww.cwru.edu/php/chet/readline/history.html) manual for information on history expansion.
 `clink-find-conhost`|Activates the "Find" dialog when running in a standard console window (hosted by the OS conhost).
 This is equivalent to picking "Find..." from the console window's system menu.
 `clink-insert-dot-dot`|Inserts `..\` at the cursor.
 `clink-mark-conhost`|Activates the "Mark" mode when running in a standard console window (hosted by the OS conhost).
 This is equivalent to picking "Mark" from the console window's system menu.